MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werreportsetparameter.md

 ## -remarks

 Each report supports parameters P0 through P9.
 This function sets one parameter at a time.
-If parameter P<i>x</i> is set, then all parameters from P0 and P<i>x</i> must be set.
+If parameter P*x* is set, then all parameters from P0 and P*x* must be set.

 ## -see-also

-<a href="/windows/desktop/wer/wer-functions">WER Functions</a>